 - Seek treatment if you notice symptoms: If you notice signs of PID or other STIs, get treatment right away.
 Symptoms include unusual vaginal discharge, pelvic pain, or bleeding between periods.

-- Get regular checkups: Have regular gynecological exams and screenings.
-Often, providers can identify and treat cervical infections before they spread to reproductive organs.
+- Get regular checkups: Have regular gynaecological exams and screenings.
+Often, health providers can identify and treat cervical infections before they spread to your reproductive organs.

 If I had PID, When can I Resume Having Sex?

 You and your partner should wait a week after finishing your treatment before resuming sex.
 Doing so will help prevent re-infection.

 Yes, there is a natural remedy for PID and you can check it out by clicking here.